public static interface TemporaryStoreFactory.Options

 This option DOES NOT place an absolute limit on the maximum extent of

-instance.
-A TemporaryStore
+a TemporaryStore instance.
+A TemporaryStore will

 continue to grow in side as long as a process continues to write on

-the TemporaryStore
+the TemporaryStore.

 static final String DEFAULT_MAX_EXTENT

-will be created by TemporaryStoreFactory.getTempStore()
+TemporaryStore will be created by TemporaryStoreFactory.getTempStore()

-when the extent of the current TemporaryStore
+when the extent of the current TemporaryStore reaches this

 value.
 However, the temporary store will continue to grow as long as